 The following guidelines are applicable to Le Moyne College employees who participate in the program:

 - Eligible Employee: Any currently employed Le Moyne College full-time faculty or staff, who has completed at least three (3) years of full-time service at Le Moyne College as of the beginning of the current academic year.

 - Dependent Child: Any natural or legally adopted child, provided that financial dependence on the parents can be demonstrated.
 Ordinarily, children meeting requirements for dependence set forth by the Internal Revenue Service will qualify.

 - Applicant: The dependent child of an eligible employee who has applied for full-time, undergraduate study to a college or university that participants in the Tuition Exchange (TE) program.

 - Tuition Exchange: A program through which a participating TE institution is remitted for the dependent child of an eligible employee.
 TE scholarships are awarded for full-time, undergraduate work only.
 They are not available for graduate study, non-degree study, or second undergraduate degrees.

 - Maximum Scholarship: A TE scholarship will normally be awarded to only one child of an eligible employee at a time.
 TE scholarships will not exceed a maximum of four years per TE recipient.

 - Tuition Exchange Liaison Officer: Director of Financial Aid

-- By November 1 of each academic year, applicants will notify the TE Liaison Officer of intent to apply for a TE scholarship by completing and returning a Preliminary Application Form available from the Financial Aid Office.
+- By November 1st, first time applicants will notify the TE Liaison Officer of intent to apply for a TE scholarship by completing the online application available at https://telo.tuitionexchange.org/apply.cfm

 - The TE Liaison Officer will verify the eligibility and seniority of the employee/parent with the Office of Human Resources.